1000000

 Amit Thaker (born 17 July 1971) is an Indian politician of the Bharatiya Janata Party (BJP).
 He is the National Co-convener of Overseas BJP.
 He is the former National President of Bharatiya Janata Yuva Morcha (2007-2010).

-He started his political career as a government nominee in the Gujarat University’s syndicate council when Keshubhai Patel was chief minister.
+He started his political career as a government nominee in the Gujarat University’s syndicate council.
 He started his own colleges – the Lokmanya College of Computer Application and Lokmanya College of Commerce in Gujarat.

 In 2003 when Indian Prime Minister Atal Bihari Vajpayee made his China trip then Amit Thaker was a member of the youth delegation.
 He also participated in an international conference on terrorism in which delegates from 52 countries participated.